Cloud Backup FAQ

 you attempt to do a backup.

-- The user has deleted the Cloud Files container where their backups are stored.
+- The Cloud Files container where your backups are stored has been deleted.

 What is Rackspace Cloud Backup?

-Rackspace Cloud Backup is a service that allows you to select and backup specific files and folders from your Cloud Server.
-You can schedule any number of Backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.
+Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
+You can schedule any number of backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.

-For information on getting started with Cloud Backup, see our introduction for Cloud Backup.
+For information on getting started with Cloud Backup, see our introduction to Cloud Backup.

-Can Cloud Backup change my system config file, even after I have modified it?
+Can Cloud Backup change my system configuration file, even after I have modified it?

-Rackspace double checks to make sure files get written properly when backed up and restored.
-However, if an uploaded file is corrupt, it will get backed up and restored as corrupted.
+Cloud Backup double-checks to make sure files get written properly when they are backed up and restored.
+However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
-File corruption occurring in Cloud Files itself may render the backup unusable, should this ever occur.
+If file corruption occurs in Cloud Files itself, it might render the backup unusable.

 What happens if I lose my encryption key?

 Rackspace does not store customer encryption keys.
-Only you will know and be able to access your encryption passphrase.
-If you forget your passphrase, you will not be able to restore data from your backups.
+Only you know and can access your encryption passphrase.
+If you forget your passphrase, you are not able to restore data from your backups.

-How do I generate a Rackspace Cloud Backup Encryption key?
+How do I generate a Cloud Backup encryption key?

-If you wish to create your own encrypted key and bypass the default client-side encryption, please refer to this article on using OpenSSL to generate a key.
+If you want to create your own encrypted key and bypass the default client-side encryption, see Generate your encrypted key in Cloud Backup.